The E-Discovery Field Guide

 Although the Federal Rules provide certain remedies for various types of misconduct, courts still retain broad discretion and inherent power to craft appropriate sanctions.
 In addition, while dealing with discovery (including electronically stored information), attorneys are obligated to conduct a reasonable inquiry into the completeness and correctness of the production, but attorneys also are entitled to rely on reasonable representations from their clients.
 “Reasonableness” will be judged on a case-by-case basis, but one lesson of Lawrence is that attorneys must remain vigilant during discovery, particularly when a client offers an evolving, inconsistent presentation of events.
 Finally, another lesson of Lawrence is the defendants’ intelligent use of metadata in E-discovery: although often a review will focus on the face of documents, sometimes the more important information is contained in the metadata, such as who worked on a document, or when a document was created or last revised.

 Read the Latest!

-Jack Woodcock recently wrote an article that was published in the latest edition of the Maine Bar Journal regarding Federal Rule of Civil Procedure 26(f).
+Jack Woodcock recently wrote an article that was published in the latest edition of the ME Bar Journal regarding Federal Rule of Civil Procedure 26(f).

 Follow this link to read the full article!